barnardcsc/Spring-24-Jamming-with-Environmental-Data-ODW/README.md

   2. jamming-with-environmental-data.pdf: &ensp; PDF version of the Python notebook containing the full workshop code, outline, and links

-## For quick access to resources and links mentioned throughout this workshop, please see below:
+## Resources and links mentioned throughout the workshop:

 *Part I*